May 26, 2021 | Abby Foutch

 Where ever your attendees are, keep it local.
 That means languages, time-zones, and address fields.
 This is becoming increasingly important as events expand their reach.

-4 Fully responsive registration pages
+4 Fully responsive event registration pages

 55% of page views in 2021 come from mobile phones (Tech Jury).

-It’s imperative that your registration form is fully responsive.
+It’s imperative that your event registration form is fully mobile responsive.
 Registrants must be able to access and have a smooth registration experience on any device.
 Remember, the registration form is one of the first touches with the customer, and it will leave a lasting impression.

-5 Accessible registration form
+5 Accessible event registration form

 First things first, you need to have an accessible registration form for people with disabilities to be able to register for your accessible event.
 Here are a few considerations for making your registration form accessible*: